Pretrial

 Illegally obtained evidence should not be heard by the jury, so the judge must determine whether evidence was illegally obtained before it can be allowed in front of the jury.

 Another important function of pretrial hearings is “discovery”, a process in which the judge can order the prosecutor to give evidence to the accused.
+Sometimes, prosecutors say they have provided all the evidence, but that usually is not true because they may not even know of the existence of some evidence.

 Generally, a judge is not required to routinely set pretrial hearings, but most do.
 Some judges set deadlines to file pretrial motions in every case, while others require the prosecutor or defense attorney to initiate hearings when needed.